Last Updated on

 Days 8-9: Cat Ba Island (Ha Long Bay)

 Ha Long Bay is considered one of the naturals wonders of the world.
 Tall, skinny limestone karst islands crowd together in the turquoise water of the North Vietnamese coast, a view which has inspired movie makers and artists for decades.
-But the word is out on this natural oasis and the crowds have descended on Ha Long Bay is such droves that the namesake city is now a crowded party scene.
+It’ s no wonder Halong Bay is tops of what to do in Veitnam, but the word is out on this natural oasis and the crowds have descended on Ha Long Bay is such droves that the namesake city is now a crowded party scene.

-Go, instead, to Cat Ba Island to get the best views of Lan Ha Bay and a quiet, cultural experience.
+Cat Ba Island offers the best views of Lan Ha Bay and a quiet, cultural experience.
 The real secret of Cat Ba Island, though, is the fact that it’s actually closer to limestone islands than Halong Bay city.
 That’s right- you can take an overnight cruise through Lan Ha Bay from Cat Ba Island to see the islands up close, but you won’t have to.
 You can get incredible views from any number of places on the island- the peak of Fort Cannon or from the boat jetty, for starters.

 Getting to Cat Ba Island from Sapa (via Hanoi):